joshpeters/westerlund/README.md

 appropriately cited, please contact us right away so we can include that documentation.

+Lastly, `westerlund` will serve as the main repository for methods related to upcoming manuscripts (hopefully 😅).
+The goal is to streamline methods writing and enable easier use of data or methods upon publication.
+These include new single-cell RNA-sequencing datasets and meta-analyses.

 ## Why `westerlund` ?

 The functions within `westerlund` provide additional critical